MCHF & WHC HALL OF FAME INDUCTEE 2016

 Jules Klint “Duke” Gustaftson was the fourth of eight children born December 24, 1913, to William and Alice Gustafson of Rapelje, Montana.
 Duke went to school in Rapelje and finished high school in Baker, Montana.

 Duke was a horseman from his early days on, riding horses to school every day.
 He and his brothers would trail wild horses from their farm in Rapelje to the Crazy Mountains for summer pasture.
-During the summer they would till the farm ground with teams of horses.
+During the summer, they tilled the farm ground with teams of horses.
 Recreation and work were all done on the back of a horse.

 Duke went to college at the University of Minnesota for a year, staying with his sister Gertrude and her husband, Dr. Barr.
 He finished his college degree at Montana State College, graduating in 1939.
 He played football for both Minnesota and Montana.

-In 1939 Duke and his brother Rib went to Marfa, Texas and brought back some quality mares that would be the foundation of their Quarter Horse breeding as well as for the Montana Quarter Horse Association of which he was a founding member.
+In 1939, Duke and his brother Rib went to Marfa, Texas, and brought back some quality mares that would be the foundation of their own Quarter Horse breeding and for the Montana Quarter Horse Association, of which Duke was a founding member.
 The breeding that became the foundation of his Quarter Horses was Zantanon, Alley Boy, Flying Bob and Joint Bar.

-His involvement with the MQHA included serving as a National Director of the American Quarter Horse Association in 1962.
-Duke was a judge for the AQHA, traveling all over the west judging horse shows and cutting events
+His involvement with the MQHA included serving as a National Director in 1962.
+Duke was a judge for the American Quarter Horse Association, traveling all over the West, judging horse shows and cutting events.

-In the early 1940’s Duke was the manager of a ranch in Ennis, Montana.
-They trailed the market cattle nearly 100 miles annually from Boulder to Ennis and onto a shipping point in Idaho.
+In the early 1940s, Duke managed a ranch in Ennis, Montana.
+He and the cowboys trailed the market cattle nearly 100 miles annually from Boulder to Ennis and onto a shipping point in Idaho.

-Duke loved horses, and along with his horses, he loved the world of rodeo.
-He used horses’ bred for speed to enter rodeo calf roping, steer wrestling and team roping events in the early 40’s.
+Duke loved horses, and along with his horses he loved the world of rodeo.
+In the early 40s, he used horses bred for speed to compete in calf roping, steer wrestling, and team roping events.

-To expand on his love for rodeo, Duke, Jack Bloxham and Jack Willie started the JDJ Rodeo Company in the early 60’s.
-They produced rodeos in Havre, Chinook, Warrick, Montana and other small communities around the Hi-Line.
-Horses were trailed from pasture to the rodeo arenas usually a distance of over 50 miles.
+To expand on his love for rodeo, Duke, Jack Bloxham, and Jack Willie, started the JDJ Rodeo Company in the early 60s.
+They produced rodeos in Havre, Chinook, and Warrwick and other small communities around the Hi-Line.
+Horses were trailed from pasture to the rodeo arenas, usually a distance of over 50 miles.

 Duke’s weekly livestock report on KMON radio in Great Falls was more about his children’s athletics than the livestock market, but everyone enjoyed listening to the additional news.

-His passion with football led him to get involved with fundraising, when his son Gary played for the Bobcats of Bozeman in the late 60’s.
+His passion with football led him to get involved with fundraising when his son Gary played for the Bobcats of Bozeman in the late 60s.
 The “Steer-A-Year Program” benefitted student athletes at Montana State University.
-Duke served as a MSU board member.
+Duke also served as a Montana State University board member.

-Duke’s contribution as a Montana Cowboy will not be forgotten.
+Duke’s contribution as a Montana cowboy will not be forgotten.
 He leaves behind a legacy of loyalty to the livestock industry, American Quarter Horses, and the sport of rodeo.
-Duke enjoyed the friendships he developed throughout the years and the friends he gathered along the way.
+Duke enjoyed the friendships he developed throughout the years .

-Duke passed away on October 13, 2000 – his ashes are scattered over the graves of his mother, brothers and sisters where they are laid to rest in Rapelje.
+Duke passed away on October 13, 2000.
+His ashes are scattered over the graves of his mother, brothers and sisters, all laid to rest in Rapelje.